KYC in forms: Add know-your-client compliance to your onboarding flows

 Why using Arengu along with your KYC provider

 Fast setup.
-Arengu is a low-code tool that several teams of your company can work with.
-Thanks to its simpler language and its sophisticated technology, you can create smart and complex forms in a simple and fast way.
-If you're looking to create a KYC form in a short period of time, or to save time on developing resources and maintenance time, Arengu is the right option for you.
+Arengu is a tool that several teams of your company can work with.
+Thanks to their native actions, you can create smart and complex forms in a simple and fast way.
+If you're looking to create a KYC form in a short period of time, or to save time on developing resources and maintenance time, it is the right option.

 Flexibility.
 Arengu allows full personalization of your forms, but most importantly of the logic behind them.
-This means you can design the behavior of its flows, integrate other tools, add conditional logic and much more.
+Design the behavior of its flows in no time, integrate any service with an API, add conditional logic and much more.